bitwarden/help/_articles/account/getting-started-ios.md

 tags: [tutorial, ios]
 ---

-See the video and presentation below for tips on getting started with Bitwarden on Android.
+See the video and presentation below for tips on getting started with Bitwarden on iOS.

 ## Video - Getting Started with iOS